mneumegen/ec2-gaming/README.md

 There's three phases to starting a gaming instance:

 1. Set up AWS with the right security group and start the EC2 instance.
-2. Print out details for accessing the instance using a remote desktop client to login into steam.
+2. Print out details for accessing the instance using a remote desktop client to login into Steam.
 3. Output configurations files to connect to the VPN via [TunnelBlink](https://tunnelblick.net/)

 ## Setup